raymonddiamonds/Noodlegram/README.md

 - Profile
   - An additional feature would be to have individual `User` profiles and retrieve all photos uploaded by an individual user
 - Bulk operations
-  - To perform bulk operations, namely add or delete, you could call the single deletion API numerous times, or create a similar endpoint but use `Promise.all` to wait for all requests to complete
+  - To perform bulk operations, namely adding and deleting
 - React.js
   - Modularize components further so that the app can be run more efficiently
 - Documentation